ghacks Technology News

 I decided to throw some speed tests towards Firefox 2.0.0.6, Internet Explorer 7, Opera 9.22 and Firefox Gran Paradiso Alpha 7 since this was more of a feeling than a proof that Firefox 3 – despite being an alpha version – is the fastest browser nowadays.

 The webwait website was exactly what I needed.
 You can enter a url on that site and define how many times you would like to load that time.
-Webwait is then calculating the average speed that it took to access that website.
+Webwait is then calculating the average speed that it takes to access that website.
 The first time is always higher of course because the other tries use the cache to speed up the loading time.

 I tested all four browsers against the following urls: Google, Digg and Cnn and here are the results: